-Kate Hannigan is the author of the new children's picture book A Lady Has the Floor: Belva Lockwood Speaks Out for Women's Rights.
-Her other books include The Detective's Assistant.
-She has worked for The Dallas Morning News and the San Francisco Chronicle, and she lives in Chicago.
+Kate Hannigan is the author of the new children's picture book Blips on a Screen: How Ralph Baer Invented TV Video Gaming and Launched a Worldwide Obsession.
+Her other books include Nellie vs. Elizabeth.
+She has worked for the Dallas Morning News and the San Francisco Chronicle, and she lives in Chicago.

 Q: How did you research the book, and did you learn anything that especially surprised you?

-Q: What do you think Alison Jay's illustrations add to the book?
+Q: What do you think Zachariah OHora's illustrations add to the book?

 Q: What are you working on now?

 A: I've always got projects going!
 I'm working on a few different picture book biographies about interesting people—they are in various stages of completion with my editor.
 And I'm shopping around a middle-grade mystery that has a fun historical component.
 History rocks.

 A: I'm hoping teachers take an interest in Ralph Baer's story!
 I'd love to visit classrooms in the fall—either in-person or virtually!
 There's so much interesting stuff around gaming's origins!

 --Interview with Deborah Kalb.
 Here's a previous Q&A with Kate Hannigan.